Matterhorn: Geography

 The Matterhorn has a pyramidal shape with four faces nearly facing the four compass points.
-Three of them (north, east and west) are on the Swiss side of the border and watershed (Mattertal valley) and one of them (south) is on the Italian side of the border (Valtournenche valley).
+Three of them (north, east and west) are on the Swiss side of the border and watershed (Mattertal valley), and one of them (south) is on the Italian side of the border (Valtournenche valley).
 The north face overlooks the Ober Gabelhorn (7 km away) across the Zmutt Glacier and valley (above Zermatt), the east face overlooks the Gorner Glacier system between the Gornergrat and Monte Rosa (respectively 10 and 17 km away) across the Theodul Pass, the west face overlooks the upper basin of the Zmutt Glacier between the Dent Blanche and the Dent d'Hérens (respectively 7 and 4 km away) and the south face fronts the resort town of Breuil-Cervinia and overlooks a good portion of the Valtournenche.
 The Matterhorn does not form a perfect square pyramid, as the north and south faces are wider than the west and east faces.
-Moreover, the latter faces do not actually meet on the summit but are connected by a 100-metre-long horizontal west–east ridge between the north and south faces.
+Moreover, the latter faces do not actually meet on the summit but are connected by a 100 m-long horizontal west–east ridge between the north and south faces.

 The Matterhorn's faces are steep, and only small patches of snow and ice cling to them; regular avalanches send the snow down to accumulate on the glaciers at the base of each face, the largest of which are the Tiefmattengletscher to the west, part of the Zmutt Glacier, and the Matterhorn Glacier to the north.
 Smaller glaciers lie at the base of the south face (the Lower Matterhorn Glacier) and the east face (unnamed).
 In this area, the border between Switzerland and Italy coincides with the main Alpine watershed, separating the drainage basin of the Rhone on the north (Mediterranean Sea) and that of the Po on the south (Adriatic Sea).
 The north side is drained by the Zmuttbach (west and north faces) and the Gornera through the Furggbach (east face), tributaries of the Rhone through the (Matter) Vispa.
-The south side and face is drained by the Marmore torrent, a tributary of the Po through the Dora Baltea (or Doire baltée).
+The Marmore torrent drains the south side and face, a tributary of the Po through the Dora Baltea (or Doire baltée).
 The Theodul Pass, located on the watershed between the Matterhorn and the Breithorn, at 3,295 metres, is the easiest passage between the two valleys and countries (the slightly lower Furggjoch not being used as a pass).
 The pass was used as a crossover and trade route for the Romans and the Romanised Celtic population Salassi between 100 BCE and 400 CE.
 The area is now heavily glaciated and covered on the north side by the Theodul Glacier.